Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 GIven you're not using Signal, #1 and #2 can be handled by any cheap handset.

-Navigation is a function of whose data you want to use.
-The most accurate da

-Buy the tech not into the brand (Score:2)
+Buy the tech not into the brand (Score:4, Insightful)

 2. SMS Messaging (unlimited on my plan)